Alex (footballer, born 1999)

-Alex de Oliveira Nascimento (born 10 May 1999), simply known as Alex (/pt-BR/), is a Brazilian footballer who plays as a central defender for Athletic-MG, on loan from Santos.
+Alex de Oliveira Nascimento (born 10 May 1999), simply known as Alex (/pt-BR/), is a Brazilian footballer who plays as a central defender for Saudi club Al-Okhdood.

 Career

 Fluminense

 Born in Ribeirão Preto, São Paulo, Alex joined Fluminense's youth setup in June 2016, from São Paulo.
 On 17 January 2018, he appeared as an unused substitute in a 3–1 Campeonato Carioca away loss against Boavista.

 Alex made his first team – and Série A – on 27 October 2018, replacing injured Frazan in a 3–0 loss at Santos.